yjlo123/runtime-tutorial/raw.md

 For instance, `drw 0 2 1` means filling the dot on column 0 (1st column) row 2 (3rd row) with white (`1`).

-The supported instructions for canvas operations are:
+The supported commands for canvas operations are:
 ```code-block
 clr V*
 drw V V V